Should You Use Personal Loans for Medical Bills?

 Focus on problem areas

-A number of factors are taken into account for calculating your credit score, like your debt payment history, the amount of debt you owe, the length of your credit history, and the mixture of credit you carry (credit cards, an auto loan and student loans are a good mix).
-If one of those areas need improvement, make that your focus.
+Several factors are considered for calculating your credit score, like your debt payment history, the amount of debt you owe, the length of your credit history, and the mixture of credit you carry (credit cards, an auto loan, and student loans are a good mix).
+If one of those areas needs improvement, make that your focus.
+For instance, if you have a good repayment history but carry too much debt, repay your balances due at the end of each billing cycle.
+Or, if you've only carried revolving credit, such as credit cards, diversify into installment credit, such as a personal loan.

-Consult your credit report
+Consult your credit report.

-Look for errors and spot any mistakes that could affect getting approved for a loan, and dispute them with the credit bureaus that collect your credit data (TransUnion, Equifax and Experian).
+Obtain a copy of your credit report through AnnualCreditReport.com for a full, thorough view of your credit history.
+Look for errors and spot mistakes that could affect getting approved for a loan, and dispute them with the credit bureaus collecting your credit data (TransUnion, Equifax, and Experian).
+Monitor your report every few months to see where your credit stands and where you can make improvements.

 Keep your income in mind

-But also remember to keep your credit utilization balanced; by using no more than 30 percent of your available credit, it demonstrates that you don’t rely on credit, leaving enough money left over to spend responsibly, save or invest without going into debt.
+Lenders like to see how much money you earn to gauge if you can afford a loan or if you're potentially borrowing more than your budget can handle.
+But also remember to keep your credit utilization balanced; being no more than 30 percent of your available credit demonstrates that you don't rely on credit, leaving enough money left over to spend responsibly, save, or invest without going into debt.

-Keeping yourself in good health doesn’t guarantee that medical bills won’t arise -- but keeping your credit in good shape more than ensures you’ll be guaranteed for a personal loan of your choice to pay said medical bills.
+Keeping yourself in good health doesn't guarantee medical bills won't arise -- but keeping your credit in good shape more than ensures you'll be guaranteed a personal loan of your choice to pay said medical bills.